sanimation/cheat-sheet/devops/docker.md

 $ root@<container-id>:/#
 ```

-UPDATE: (docker >= 1.3) Thanks to WiR3D user who suggested another way to get container's shell.
-If we use attach we can use only one instance of shell.
+UPDATE: (docker >= 1.3) If we use attach we can use only one instance of shell.
 So if we want open new terminal with new instance of container's shell, we just need run the following:

 By ID

 ```
-$ sudo docker exec -i -t 665b4a1e17b6 /bin/bash
+$ sudo docker exec -it <container-id> /bin/bash
 ```

 or by Name

 ```
-$ sudo docker exec -i -t loving_heisenberg /bin/bash
+$ sudo docker exec -i -t <container-name> /bin/bash
 ```

 ```